thomasraydeniscool/transfig/README.md

 ## Motivation and Concept

-I was working on a project that had a desktop & mobile application both connected to the cloud (REST API).
-This made it extremely hard to deploy breaking changes on the database models because it would break older versions, and it is guaranteed that your users will update to the latest version.
+I was working on a project with a cloud based architecture with desktop & mobile clients all connected to a single REST API that would share data between each other.
+This made it extremely hard to deploy any breaking changes on the database models, because it would break older versions of the clients.

 With a traditional SQL database you would write migration scripts and run migrations on the database on a release.
+But...

-##### However migrations presented with a few problems
+#### Traditional migrations presented a few problems

-- If you have cloud based software and run migrations on the server, if the clients are not updated to understand the new schema the clients will break.
+- **In a cloud based architecture running migrations on the server will break the clients.** You cannot simply run a server-side migration because if the clients are not updated to understand the new schema they will break, and you cannot rely and users keeping their applications up-to-date.
-- Writing migration scripts, running them, and managing document versions is tedious.
-- By migrating data you are forcing older versions of the software to become obsolete, preventing the development of long term support software.
+- **By migrating data you are forcing older versions of the software to become obsolete.** This discourages / hinders the development of LTS software.
+It is possible to write migrations to downgrade the database to a previous version, however, it's unlikely to be done in production because of many shortfalls.
+- **Writing migration scripts, running them, and managing document versions is tedious.**
-- Migrations is a SQL concept and not designed for nor very well supported in NoSQL.
+- **Database migrations are a SQL concept and not designed for NoSQL nor very well supported.**

-##### How does this work & why is it better?
+#### So how does Transfig work & why is it better?

-- A document will seamlessly update to the most latest version of the model.
-This works because old fields will only be mapped if the new field doesn't exist and once the field has been updated it will be saved in the new fields place.
+- **A document will seamlessly update to the most latest version of the model.**

+  1. Legacy fields are only mapped to new fields if the new field doesn't exist.
+  2. Only once a field's value is changed it is stored in its new location.

-- A document has the ability to be supported since the time it was created\*\* and a document will work even if users are using inconsistent versions and vastly different clients simultaneously.
-This is because old fields are not removed once the document has been updated and old fields do not interfere with newer fields.
+- **A document has the ability to be supported since the time it was created,** and a document will work even if users are using inconsistent versions and vastly different clients simultaneously (as long has the document is used in a version >= the one it was created in, [see caveats](#current-caveats)).

 ## Usage and Examples